mwdmwd/iec62056-mqtt/README.md

 # iec62056-mqtt
 Electricity meter -> MQTT bridge for ESP8266.
-Supports data readout of meters using IEC62056-21 (aka IEC61107, IEC1107) in mode C.
+Supports data readout of meters using IEC62056-21 (aka IEC61107, IEC1107) in mode C (and possibly A and B as well).

 ## Requirements
 - [ESP8266 Arduino core][arduino8266] v3.0 or newer (with C++17 support).
 If v3.0 hasn't been released yet, use the latest git version.